What is Renewable Energy?

 Is there a difference between Solar and Wind returns?

 Returns on solar assets will typically be lower due to the generation being more predictable than that from wind.
 Solar assets also have fewer moving parts so tend to be cheaper to maintain and lower risk.
-Returns also depend on levels of gearing which vary between asset classes, with wind assets having typically 40 to 60% gearing and solar assets often ungeared, or < 30% gearing.
+Returns also depend on levels of gearing which vary between asset classes, with wind assets having typically 40 to 60% gearing and solar assets often ungeared, or < 30% gearing in many cases.

 What are the main risks to an investment in Renewable Energy assets?